erigontech/mdbx-go/README.md

 ### High-Performance notices

-All reads are zero-copy: `Txn.Get` and `Cursor.Get` return read-only views into the memory-mapped database file which become invalid when the transaction terminates.
-Copy the bytes if they must outlive the transaction.
+All reads are zero-copy: `Txn.Get` and `Cursor.Get` return read-only views into the memory-mapped database file, valid only until the next update operation in a write transaction or until the transaction terminates.
+Copy the bytes if they must live longer.
 (There is no `RawRead` switch as in bmatsuo/lmdb-go — reads are always raw.)

 ```go